 Cervical Cancer and HIV

-Women living with HIV are at least five times more likely to develop cervical cancer than their HIV-negative peers, and they have twice the risk for death from invasive cervical cancer within three years than women who do not have HIV.
-These deaths from cervical cancer and HIV are preventable.
+Women living with HIV are at least four times more likely to develop cervical cancer and have twice the risk for death from invasive cervical cancer within three years than women who do not have HIV.
 This TogetHER fact sheet outlines how women are healthier and health funds are used more efficiently when we address the joint burdens of cervical cancer and HIV together.

 Cervical Cancer and Sexual and Reproductive Health